xeylou/testade.xeylou.fr/content/about.md

 I like learning as much as I can about everything.

-I am a IT privacy & security enthusiast. (:heart:FOSS)
+I am a IT privacy & security enthusiast.